joshiemoore/snakehdl/README.md

 Since only twelve primitive BOps are specified by snakeHDL, it is straightforward to create new compiler backends.

-Wanna use this to implement a Python bytecode interpreter on an FPGA and then make [Snakeware 2](https://github.com/joshiemoore/snakeware) without Linux?
-Let's build the SNAKE PROCESSOR!!!
+We will use snakeHDL to implement the ALU and control logic for the [Snake Processing Unit](https://github.com/joshiemoore/snakehdl/blob/master/examples/snakepu/design.txt), and then combine this with the necessary sequential elements (registers, stack, RAM) to make the snakePU a mega-fast Python coprocessor chip.

 ## Binary Operations (BOps)
 The following binary operations are specified by the snakeHDL API and must be implemented in hardware (or simulated hardware) by the compiler backends: